-- Learning Spanish: Because English acquired almost 30% of its vocabulary from Latin, you will immediately recognize and understand many Spanish words that share the same roots. - Global Language: Spanish is the second most spoken language in the world, and the most spoken in the Americas.
-577 million people are able to understand and express themselves in Spanish.
-This includes both those who have Spanish as their mother tongue (over 420 million) and those who speak Spanish as a second language.
-Hispanics are the largest minority in the United States, with most of them being Spanish speakers.
+- Learning Spanish: Because English acquired almost 30% of its vocabulary from Latin, you will immediately recognize and understand many Spanish words that share the same roots. - Global Language: Spanish is the second-most spoken language in the world and the most spoken in the Americas.
+577 million people are able to understand and express themselves in Spanish, which includes those who have Spanish as their mother tongue (over 420 million) and those who speak Spanish as a second language.
+Hispanics are the largest minority in the United States with most of them being Spanish speakers.
 With more than 33 million speakers, Spanish is the second largest language in the United States.
 It is estimated that by 2060 the United States will be, after Mexico, the second Spanish-speaking country on the planet. - Business: Spanish is gaining ground as a business language due to its importance in international trade.
-Many companies have found in Latin America a powerful market for their products and they need employees who speak Spanish.
-This is a trend that is also spreading to the United States, where Spanish-speaking consumers are also on the rise.
-In California, for example, about 26% of consumers are Hispanic and in other states such as Texas, Florida, New York, and Illinois they also have important percentages of Spanish-speaking consumers. - Travel: Spanish is an important language to learn if you love to travel.
+Many companies have found in Latin America a powerful market for their products, and they need employees who speak Spanish.
+This trend is also spreading to the United States, where Spanishspeaking consumers are also on the rise.
+In California, for example, about 26% of consumers are Hispanic, and in other states such as Texas, Florida, New York, and Illinois they also have important percentages of Spanish-speaking consumers. - Travel: Spanish is an important language to learn if you love to travel.
 Spanish speaking countries are extremely beautiful and diverse, with stunning landscapes and interesting cultures.
-However, very few people in these countries speak English.
-So, if you really want to enjoy travelling to these countries, then learning to speak Spanish is essential. - Culture: Learning Spanish can be the perfect excuse for enjoying the cuisine of Spanish speaking peoples.
-Burritos, tamales, paella, papusas, arroz con frijoles, ceviche, the list goes on and on, and is a delicious indicator of the vast diversity of Hispanic culture.
+However, very few people in these countries speak English, so if you really want to enjoy travelling to these countries, then learning to speak Spanish is essential. - Culture: Learning Spanish can be the perfect excuse for enjoying the cuisine of Spanish-speaking people.
+Burritos, tamales, paella, papusas, arroz con frijoles, ceviche, and so many other foods are delicious indicators of the vast diversity of Hispanic culture.